robby-cornelissen/pt-p710bt-label-maker/README.rst

                             Maximum font size to use
       -r, --rotate          Rotate text 90°, printing once at start of label.
 Use the --maxlen options to set label length.
       -R, --rotate-repeat   Rotate text 90° and print repeatedly along length of label.
 Use the --maxlen options to set label length.
+      -p, --patch-panel     Generate a patch panel label, for ports that are spaced maxlen on center and as many ports as arguments are specified
       -f FONT_FILENAME, --font-filename FONT_FILENAME
                             Font filename; Default: /usr/local/share/fonts/ttf/Overpass/Overpass_Regular.ttf (default taken from PT_FONT_FILE env var if set)
       -a {center,left,right}, --align {center,left,right}